Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 Messages from the source are JSON objects in the following format:
 ```
 {
+    filename: <the name of the file matching the following pattern: objectRecognition/sourceName/timestamp.jpg>
+    sourceName: <the name of your VANTIQ Source>,
     results: [<object found>, <object found>],
     timestamp: <milliseconds since Jan 1 1970 00:00:00, a.k.a standard Unix time>,
     dataSource: {